Taipei is the capital of Taiwan, and with a population of 2.6 million people, it’s no surprise that it’s talked about the most.

 6. E-DA Theme Park

-The E-da theme park is modeled after a Greek Aegean Sea scenery, located near Kaohsiung.
-There is a Ferris wheel, trojan castle and a Mountain City there to greet you.
+The E-da theme park is modeled after the Greek Aegean Sea scenery, located near Kaohsiung.
+There is a Ferris wheel, a trojan castle, and a Mountain City there to greet you.

 The Ferris wheel at the Eda theme park is the largest in Taiwan and features 128 different lighting configurations.
 There is a theater that seats 1,800 people.